London Bridges Walk Frequently Asked Questions

 You can register online via this link: London Bridges Walk – Register – The Griffin Institute

 Can I sign up on the day?

-Yes, there will be an opportunity to register on the day but you will still be expected to achieve the appropriate minimum fundraising requirement.
+Yes, there will be an opportunity to register on the day but you will still be expected to aim to achieve the suggested minimum fundraising amount.
 We recommend you sign up early and give yourself plenty of time to maximise your fundraising.

 What is the suggested minimum fundraising amount?

-This is a fundraising event and it is important that all participants achieve, and if possible exceed, the minimum sponsorship requirement.
+This is a fundraising event and it is important that all participants achieve, and, if possible, exceed, the suggested minimum sponsorship amount.

 Suggested minimum sponsorship amounts are £250 per person, £400 for a family of 4 including 2 children, £900 for a corporate team of 5 participants.

 As the organising charity, and responsible for all the event costs, The Griffin Institute will receive 100% of funds raised by registrants who select The Griffin Institute as their chosen charity at the point of registration.
 Partner charities will receive 70% of funds raised by registrants who select them as their chosen charity at the point of registration.
 The organising charity The Griffin Institute will receive the other 30%.
 The Griffin Institute will receive 60% of funds raised by registrants who select all charities at the point of registration.
 The partners will receive an even share of the remaining 40%.
 The Griffin Institute will receive all event registration fees to help cover event costs.